 When the CASB category emerged in 2011, they were seen as a cloud visibility solution that discovered shadow IT but since then they have grown to offer a wide array of features across four pillars of visibility, compliance, threat protection, and data security.
-Gartner plans to release the first ever CASB Magic Quadrant later this year that will rank top vendors.
+Gartner recently released their first ever CASB Magic Quadrant that evaluates top vendors.

 Increasing cloud usage along with growing maturity of CASB solutions has driven greater enterprise adoption of CASBs.
 Today, CASB is a critical element of the enterprise security stack.
 Gartner predicts that by 2020, 85% of enterprises will be using a CASB to secure their cloud applications.

 Discover shadow IT cloud services and gain visibility into user activity with sanctioned cloud applications